The homeowners wanted a garden structure that would echo the style of their home and offer cover for those wanting to get out of the sun.

 These pavilions are beautifully made and extremely strong.
 They are engineered to withstand a 110 mph wind and a snow load of 30 lbs./ square foot.

-In the first picture you see 2 X 4 framing by each sonotube.
-This precisely forms the four corners of the pavilion’s concrete patio slab.
+In the first picture at the top you see 2 X 4 framing by each sonotube.
+This forms the four corners of the pavilion’s concrete patio slab.
 The slab is poured so it bridges over the footings.